HannimalCrackers/Parseltongue/posts/004_hannimalcrackers.md

 I don't think this will work.
 I just want to see what happens.

 1. Created new virtual environment.
-I'm still using Anaconda for this.
-Don't need to.
+I'm still using Anaconda for this though I don't need to.
 Of note: Anaconda installs pip 10, so that needs upgrading.

 2. Upgrade pip.